-The Wisconsin Medical Society Foundation is pleased to offer medical students attending the Medical College of Wisconsin or the UW School of Medicine and Public Health the opportunity to apply for a Summer Fellowship in Government and Community Service.
+The Wisconsin Medical Society Foundation is pleased to offer medical students attending the Medical College of Wisconsin or the UW School of Medicine and Public Health the opportunity to apply for a Summer Fellowship.
 The objectives of these fellowships include:

-- Offering Wisconsin medical students the opportunity to work under the guidance of a Wisconsin Medical Society member to increase their knowledge of how the state, county and/or federal government works with the medical profession to advance the health of the people of Wisconsin.
+- Offering Wisconsin medical students the opportunity to work under the guidance of a Wisconsin Medical Society member on a health education or research project to advance the health of the people of Wisconsin.

-- Providing Wisconsin medical students hands-on experiences working in Wisconsin communities or with specific patient populations to address a health concern, integrating their knowledge of resources available through state and/or federal agencies.
+- Providing Wisconsin medical students hands-on experiences working in Wisconsin communities or with specific patient populations to address a health concern, integrating their knowledge of resources available.

 - Mentoring opportunities for members of the Wisconsin Medical Society.

 Fellowships are made possible due to the generous support of the Foundation Fellowship Fund.
 A list of recent Foundation Fellowship Fund Supporters can be found here.

 A $3,500 stipend is available for fellowship recipients.
 The applicant and mentoring physician are responsible for jointly determining the scope of the fellowship.
 Approved fellows will be notified by March 15.

 For Mentors: If you would like to be added to the database of potential mentors or projects, please complete the form here.

 For Students: The next Summer Fellowship application deadline will be February 1, 2016.

 How do I get started on a fellowship proposal?